 As a liturgist (someone who studies and performs worship rituals) I have always had an interest in the seasons of the year, particularly the relationship between the natural seasons and the liturgical seasons.
 I see the four elements of classical cosmology spread over the seasons of the year in terms of earth (autumn), water (winter), fire (spring), and air (summer).
-I have also related these elements to the liturgical times of the end of the church year (earth), after Epiphany (water), after Easter (fire), and after Pentecost (air/wind).
+These elements can be related to the liturgical times of the end of the church year (earth), Epiphany (water), Easter (fire), and Pentecost (air/wind).
 But, of course, we’re never without the elements at any time of the year, either in the cosmos or in our bodies.

 “Spirit” in Greek is pneuma (“breath”, “wind”, “energy”).
 Pneuma is the equivalent of the Hebrew ruach, the wind of God that swept over the waters of the pre-created world in Genesis 1:1, bringing order out of the pre-existent chaos.
 It is similar to the Sanskrit prana, which is usually translated “breath,” “energy,” or “life force.”
 The Latin spiritus also means “breath”, “energy,” or “life force”.
 The psalmist says, “when you send forth your spirit (breath), all are created; and you renew the face of the ground” (Psalm 104:30).
 The life-giving Spirit, like the air we breathe, like the wind we feel, is everywhere, including in us.
 Twice in 1 Corinthians St. Paul called the body the temple of the Holy Spirit, the place where the Spirit dwells (3:16, 6:19).
 Is there a subtle body energized by the Holy Spirit like yoga teaches a subtle body energized by prana?